 Join us as we work to end the cycle of abuse.

-In 2017, Dana Ford, then head men’s basketball coach at Tennessee State University, championed the first Rebound Challenge Game.
-Students, local businesses and fans alike joined in to bring awareness to the issue of domestic violence and to pledge their support for The Rebound Foundation and Marda’s House.
-Dana, now head men’s basketball coach at Missouri State University, will proudly continue The Rebound Challenge for the Bears.
+In 2017, Dana Ford, who was the head men’s basketball coach at Tennessee State University, initiated the inaugural Rebound Challenge Game.
+This event united students, local businesses, and fans in raising awareness about domestic violence while demonstrating their support for The Rebound Foundation and Marda’s House.
+Now serving as a men’s basketball coach at Southern Methodist University, Dana remains committed to promoting The Rebound Challenge and advancing its mission through the game of basketball.

 Our desire is to have The Rebound Challenge take place in schools and universities across the nation.
 Funds raised through the events would benefit The Rebound Foundation and the hometown teams non-profit of choice, tackling domestic violence in their local community.